A mentoring program for first-generation prospective college students

 HOW ARE MENTEES IDENTIFIED AND SELECTED?

 PARTNER UP requests nominations from local CFBOs (community and faith-based organizations) and school guidance counselors of students who meet the program’s criteria.
 The students must be Port Washington residents, currently possess a GPA of at least 2.5, and express a strong commitment to the program.
-Mentees must be rising juniors in high school in Fall 2020 and undergo an application and interview process.
+Mentees must be rising juniors in high and undergo an application and interview process.
 Priority is given to students who express reasoned interest in working with a mentor and who currently lack a similar relationship.
 A parent or guardian must co-sign the application.

 To apply click here: https://www.longislandtogether.org/partner-up-application